-10 Solutions to fix App Keep Crashes on your Apple iPhone, Samsung Galaxy, LG, Lenovo and Sony Xperia smartphones
+10 Solutions to fix App Crashes and Keep Apps Running: For Apple iPhone, Samsung Galaxy, LG, Lenovo and Sony Xperia smartphones

-If you’ve got an app that keeps going down for no apparent reason, don’t worry, this quick and easy guide will give you the tools to get it up and running smoothly.
+If you’ve got an app that keeps going down for no apparent reason, this quick and easy guide will give you the tools to get it up and running smoothly.

-I have an iPhone or Android and an app keep crash
+I am an iPhone or Android user and an app keeps crashing

-Well, that’s not quite true.
-Whether you’re in the business of building apps for Android and iPhone, like the Bugfender crew, are you’re a regular user with little technical knowledge, you’re just as likely to experience a crash.
-App developers regularly find themselves facepalming in frustration, unable to fix their apps when they freeze for no apparent reason.
+Well, that’s not true.
+Whether you’re in the business of building apps for Android and iPhone, like we do at Bugfender, or you are a regular user with little technical knowledge, you’re likely to experience a crash.
+App developers regularly find themselves frustrated unable to fix their apps when they freeze for no apparent reason.

-However our team of iOS and Android programmers have picked up a number of tips and tricks over our years in the software business, and here we’ll lay them out for you, explaining some of the easiest and most common hacks to fix an app crash on a mobile phone.
-The tips are designed to be useful for everyone – no matter how digitally savvy they may be.
+However, our team of iOS and Android has picked up a number of tips and tricks after years in the software business.
+Here, we have curated some of them for you, explaining some of the easiest and most common hacks to fix an app crash on a mobile phone.

-If you have an app that does not respond when you try to interact with it on your smartphone screen, the traditional port of call is simply to restart it.
-It’s like a computer: turning the app off and on is usually the best option when you need to fix an app-crash on a smartphone.
-Simple, right?
+If you have an app that does not respond when you try to interact with it on your smartphone screen, the traditional fix is simply to restart it.

-Well, no. The off-and-on-again process actually varies according to the brand and model.
-For example, if your phone uses Android as an operating system (like Samsung, LG, Sony, Huawei and many Xiaomi models) you have to open the multitasking window.
+But this isn’t always as simple as it sounds.
+Each brand, and model, has its own distinct process for stopping an app.
+For example, if your phone uses Android as an operating system (as Samsung, LG, Sony, Huawei and many Xiaomi do) you have to open the multitasking window.
 To do so, take a look at the three buttons on the bottom of your phone.

 It’s the third button that interests us here.
 Sometimes it has an icon of a square, other times it has a series or vertical or horizontal lines.
 Press it and you will see the list of the apps you most recently opened on your phone.